Refined Pairings: Mastering the Art of Whiskey and Food Matching

 At the top of the hierarchy arguably stands single malt whiskey.
 A blend of yeast, water, and malted barley, single malt whiskey must be the product of one distillery.
 Scotland is the leading player in this sector, but excellent single malts are made globally in countries including the US, Japan, South Africa, and Germany.
 However, few whiskey lovers would confess to disliking a Scottish single malt.
 Many distilleries dry the barley over a peat fire, which imparts signature smoky and peaty flavors, which some adore and others revile.

 In contrast, grain whiskey is produced from grain or grains other than malted barley, including rye, wheat, corn, and unmalted barley.
 Blended whiskey is a combination of single malts from different distilleries mixed with grain whiskey.
-But this is just the beginning – blended malt whiskey, pot still whiskey, Bourdon and rye whiskey all vie for the whiskey-lovers attention.
+But this is just the beginning – blended malt whiskey, pot still whiskey, Bourdon, and rye whiskey all vie for the whiskey lovers’ attention.
 The net result is an enviable mosaic of flavors and textures.

 Can you enjoy whiskey with food?
-Many would argue no: “the alcohol sears your throat and overwhelms rather than compliments cuisine” is an observation we’ve heard many times.
+Many would argue no: “The alcohol sears your throat and overwhelms rather than compliments cuisine” is an observation we’ve heard many times.
 Yet whiskey and food matching are not as clean-cut as some critics suggest.
-Remember that for many years beer was disregarded as an acceptable accompaniment to cuisine – that stale cliché has been resoundingly put to death.
-So too can whiskey match a range of dishes, particularly when there are umami flavors present?
-Indeed, cheese and whiskey is just one beautiful combination that often silences the naysayers.
+For many years, beer was disregarded as an acceptable accompaniment to cuisine – that stale cliché has been resoundingly put to death.
+So, too, can whiskey match a range of dishes, particularly when umami flavors are present?
+Indeed, cheese and whiskey are just one beautiful combination that often silences the naysayers.
 The fats in cheese react extremely well with whiskey, and many regards pairing blue cheese with strong single malts as a gastronomic marriage made in paradise.
-Roquefort simply adores single malts like Lagavulin, while hard cheeses such as cheddar and Parmesan tend to prefer sweeter, rounder whiskeys – rye whiskey is a surefire winner.
+Roquefort adores single malts like Lagavulin, while hard cheeses such as cheddar and Parmesan tend to prefer sweeter, rounder whiskeys – rye whiskey is a surefire winner.

 Of course, the notion that whiskey and food are (potentially) an ideal match will always remain alien to some.
 We prefer, however, to keep an open mind and experience the surfeit of delicious gastronomic experiences that this wonderfully versatile spirit can provide.